 In 2014, I acquired one of my first clients.
-It was a business called Divine?s Auto.
-Divine?s owns and operates a series of gas stations, auto repair shops and a towing service in Spokane, WA.
+It was a business called Divine’s Auto.
+Divine’s owns and operates a series of gas stations, auto repair shops, and towing services in Spokane, WA.
 In terms of Google My Business, they have 14 physical stations, plus their towing service.
-Despite the fact that this would be my first foray into a multi-location business web project, I was young and na?ve so, of course, I was excited to take on the project.
+Despite the fact that this would be my first foray into a multi-location business web project, I was young and naive so, of course, I was excited to take on the project.

-Divine?s has been in business since 1956 and, in all that time, there was no consistent effort to build their online presence.
-Instead, over the course of 20 years or so individual store managers (or various other individuals) added Divine?s stations and services to the web in their own unique way.
-They was no name consistency, phone numbers had come and gone, even branding had changed multiple times.
-Fourteen locations being updated by countless individuals for last 20 years.
+Divine’s has been in business since 1956 and, in all that time, there was no consistent effort to build their online presence.
+Instead, over the course of 20 years or so individual store managers (or various other individuals) added Divine’s stations and services to the web in their own unique way.
+There was no naming consistency, phone numbers had come and gone, even branding had changed multiple times.
+Fourteen locations being updated by countless individuals for the last 20 years.
 Needless to say, their NAP (Name, Address, Phone number) consistency was a mess.
-So, I did what every good novice would do – I opened up a new Excel sheet and began, one by one, cleaning up and logging each stations NAP for each directory site across the web.
-Believe it or not I actually got pretty far before turning to a service for help.
+So, I did what every good novice would do – I opened up a new Excel sheet and began, one by one, cleaning up and logging each station’s NAP for each directory site across the web.
+Believe it or not, I actually got pretty far before turning to a service for help.
 I now use Bright Local to track my citations, which has made my life quite a bit easier.

 My process was fairly simple after their website rebuild:

 - Priority # 1 – consolidate and gain control of each station’s Google My Business listing